MrFarland/DM-Operations-Center/Module/03_00-combat/03_01-actions_in_combat/use_object.md

 - Interact with an object that requires an action.
 - Use an object beyond what a [free action](free-action) allows.

-> You normally interact with an object while doing something else, such as when you draw a sword as part of an attack.
-When an object requires your action for its use, you take the Use an Object action.
-This action is also useful when you want to interact with more than one object on your turn.
->
 > **Sources** <br/>
 > System Reference Document, p.
 94 <br/>
 > Player's Handbook, p.
 193